Northeast Pollinator Plants

 Height: 1'-2'

-VT Bee Species of Greatest Conservation Need (SGCN):
+Host plant of VT Bee Species of Greatest Conservation Need (SGCN):

 Agapostemon splendens (Brown-Winged Striped-Sweat bee)